lucienimmink/JSMusicDB/README.md

 ![Screenshot of JSMusicDB albums vies](https://www.jsmusicdb.com/assets/screenshot-5-xs.webp 'Screenshot of JSMusicDB albums view')
 ![Screenshot of JSMusicDB playlist view](https://www.jsmusicdb.com/assets/screenshot-6-xs.webp 'Screenshot of JSMusicDB playlist view')

-## Translations

-The application is fully translatable using i18next.
-Dutch and English are provided by [Lucien Immink](https://github.com/lucienimmink).
-New languages can be added by creating a [pull request](https://github.com/lucienimmink/JSMusicDB/pulls).
-See `/public/translations/` for the key-value files.

 ## API keys

 Add the following to your local `.env` file to use last.fm and fanart